Who are the External Stakeholders in Restructuring?

 For customer relationships where the certainty of delivery is necessary, such as a long-term agreement to receive five planes per year for the next 10 years, the customer will be reluctant to sign on with a bankrupt counterparty as it can disrupt their operations even if the price is attractive.

-Customers may also demand price concessions and discounts if they have sufficient buying power, further leaning on the distressed company.
+Customers may also demand price concessions and discounts if they have sufficient buying power.

-From an initial glance, this may seem unethical, but in actuality, the customers are taking on a risk by partnering with a high-risk company (i.e. most commercial companies would be willing to pay a premium for long-term consistency and a reliable business partner).
+From an initial glance, this may seem unethical, but the customers are essentially taking on a risk by partnering with a high-risk company (i.e. most commercial companies would be willing to pay a premium for long-term consistency and a reliable business partner).

 Cash Conversion Cycle in Distressed Companies